Deviled Eggs

 Peel eggs and place on plate.
 Slice eggs in half and separate out the cooked yolk into a small mixing bowl.
 Place the egg white halves on a large plate for assembling.

-I have substituted dried parsley for the dill.
+Sometimes I substitute dried parsley for the dill.
 Both are good.

 Place creamed mixture into a cake decorating tool and fill cooked egg whites.
-Sprinkle with paprika.
-Chill well before serving.
+Sprinkle the tops of the eggs with paprika to garnish.
+Cover and chill well before serving.

 Sprinkling the eggs with paprika is an old tradition that I like to practice.
 It just adds a little something special to the display.